10 impressive farm building conversions

 Adapted agricultural structures that offer a sense of history and place

-But those looking for farm building conversion ideas needn’t limit their search to this humble outbuilding.
+Those looking for farm building conversion ideas needn’t limit their search to the humble barn outbuilding.
 Agricultural buildings come in the shape of grain silos, tractor sheds, stables and crumbling old stone farmhouses.